SebastianCallh/STSlib.jl/README.md

 y1  = F*x1                   # emit new observation
 ```

-For convenience the package provides a `simulate` function which can be used to to this iteratively.
+For convenience the package provides a `simulate` function which can be used to do this iteratively.

 ```julia
 Random.seed!(1234)